 Being overweight puts extra strain on your heart, increasing the risk for developing high blood pressure and damage to your blood vessels that can lead to more serious health issues.
-For those who are overweight, merely losing the extras may be is all you need to do to reduce the strain on the heart and bring the blood pressure down to a norm.
-This is not to say a person at healthy weight cannot have high blood pressure.
+For those who are overweight, merely losing the extras maybe is all you need to do to reduce the strain on the heart and bring the blood pressure down to a norm.
+This is not to say a person at a healthy weight cannot have high blood pressure.
 Weight is one of the key factors besides other possible causes.

 Suggestions: Check if you are overweight/overfat.
 If so, reduce 5 to 10% of your weight through healthful eating and exercise (read our blog for some strategies).

 Many ailments weren't even existed until we start to move less and less.
 Exercise is hence a cure for lifestyle diseases like hypertension.
 Both aerobic exercises and strength training are known to reduce blood pressure.
 Regular exercise makes your heart stronger and this mean it can pump more blood with less effort.
 When this happens, the force on your arteries decreases, lowering your blood pressure.